Why CabbyShack is One of the Best Restaurants in Plymouth, Mass.

 lobster, the three-and-a-half pound Big Man's Lobster, huge lobster

-rolls on buttered rolls, and the amazing Captain's Platter with
+rolls on buttered rolls, seafood pasta dishes and the amazing Captain's Platter with

 haddock, whole belly clams, scallops. shrimp, onion rings and French